Fire Procedures Policy

 1.2.
 Arrangements

 The Director of Finance & Operations (DFO) as School Safety Coordinator will be responsible for ensuring that a compliant alarm system is maintained.
 The DFO, supported by the Site Manager (SM), will be responsible for ensuring the ongoing maintenance of all fire alarm systems and appliances in both the Senior and Junior Schools to ensure they are operating effectively.
-The DFO is responsible for ensuring that Fire Policy is up to date, that systems are in place to ensure that fire appliances, escape routes, training, drills and evacuation procedures are up to date and being adhered to.
+The DFO is responsible for ensuring that the Fire Procedures Policy is up to date, that systems are in place to ensure that fire appliances, escape routes, training, drills and evacuation procedures are up to date and being adhered to.
 The SM in his role as Fire Officer will ensure that during day to day operations, assessments, checks and record keeping are undertaken for compliance with fire safety legislation and policy.
 He will ensure that termly drills are held, records kept of those drills, and report findings and recommendations following drills.
-The SM will also assist in the completion of the Fire Risk Assessments.
+The SM will also assist the external specialist in the completion of the Fire Risk Assessments.

 All staff must be responsible for ensuring that all means of escape routes are kept free of any obstructions, combustible material and any sources of ignition.
 All staff must ensure that designated fire doors are not obstructed or held open other than by an authorised device connected to the fire alarm system, or interfered with in any way.
 The SM will ensure that regular inspections are undertaken and instigate appropriate follow up actions.
 The DFO will ensure that effective arrangements are in place, that resources are allocated accordingly, and will monitor to ensure that everyone continues to carry out their responsibilities and tasks.